-Regulation 4 - Definitions (environmental impact, control measure) Subregulation 10A(a) (b) and (c) - Criteria for acceptance of environment plan Subregulations 13(5)(6) - Evaluation of environmental impacts and risks
+Regulation 5 - Definitions (environmental impact, control measure)

+subregulation 34(a) (b) and (c) - Criteria for acceptance of environment plan subregulations 21(5)(6) - Evaluation of environmental impacts and risks

-• To document the analysis undertaken to establish the environmental impacts and risks in terms of their extent, duration, severity, and certainty in order to demonstrate that the activity can be
+- To document the analysis undertaken to establish the environmental impacts and risks in terms of their extent, duration, severity, and certainty in order to demonstrate that the activity can be undertaken in such a way that the environmental impacts and risks will be managed to an acceptable level and to as low as reasonably practicable (ALARP). - To ensure that the evaluation of impacts and risks is appropriate to the nature and scale of the activity, so that a greater evidence base / robust supporting information is applied in understanding and

-17 During the public comment process for seismic and exploratory drilling activities undertaken in such a way that the environmental impacts and risks will be managed to an acceptable level and to as low as reasonably practicable (ALARP).
+&lt;sup>18 During the public comment process for seismic and exploratory drilling activities managing impacts and risks of those activities that have potential for significant environmental effects on sensitive environments.

-18 N-04750-IP1765 - Information Paper - Acoustic impact evaluation and management
+&lt;sup>19 N-04750-IP1765 - Information Paper - Acoustic impact evaluation and management

-19 N-04750-GN1488 - Guidance Note - Oil pollution risk management
+&lt;sup>20 N-04750-GN1488 - Guidance Note - Oil pollution risk management